cpm-cmake/CPM.cmake/README.md

 ## Local package override

-Library developers are often in the situation where they work on a locally checked out dependency at the same time as on a consumer.
+Library developers are often in the situation where they work on a locally checked out dependency at the same time as on a consumer project.
-It is possible to override the consumer's dependency version with the local one by supplying the CMake option `CPM_<dependency name>_SOURCE`.
+It is possible to override the consumer's dependency with the version by supplying the CMake option `CPM_<dependency name>_SOURCE` set to the absolute path of the local library.
-For example, to use the local version of `Dep` at the absolute path `/path/to/dep`, the consumer can be build with `cmake -H. -Bbuild -DCPM_Dep_SOURCE=/path/to/dep`.
+For example, to use the local version of the dependency `Dep` at the path `/path/to/dep`, the consumer can be built with `cmake -H. -Bbuild -DCPM_Dep_SOURCE=/path/to/dep`.

 ## Snippets